 It is often served as part of a mezze (or appetizers) alongside hummus and baba ghanoush.
 It’s also served for breakfast, often spread on pita bread and topped with Za’atar and olive oil, as well as fresh vegetables and mint.

-You don't have to resort to buying it in order to enjoy it!
-It's so easy to make.
+You don’t have to resort to buying it in order to enjoy it!
+Homemade labneh is so easy to make.
 In fact, it is cheaper to make at home, and only requires a few minutes.
+You can even take it a step further and make extra-special labneh balls!

 Ingredients You’ll Need to Make Labneh